 Doctors have long known that people sometimes differ in how a drug works in their bodies.
-What accounts for these differences?
-The field of pharmacogenetics (or pharmacogenomics) explores this question by focusing how genes affect the way people respond to medications.
-The idea is to create very specific medications that will be effective in people with a certain gene while sparing use—including the potential side effects of use—in people without the gene.
-The ultimate goal is to create “designer drugs” matched to unique genetic profiles.
+The field of pharmacogenetics (or pharmacogenomics) focuses on how genes affect the way people respond to medications.
+The idea is to create specific medications that will be effective in people with a certain gene while sparing use—including the potential side effects of use—in people without the gene.
+The ultimate goal is to match drugs to unique genetic profiles.

 Identifying Natural Variations